TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. class:: sched_param(sched_priority)

-   This class represents tunable scheduling parameters used in :func:`sched_setparam`, :func:`sched_setscheduler`, and :func:`sched_getparam`.
+   This kundi represents tunable scheduling parameters used in :func:`sched_setparam`, :func:`sched_setscheduler`, and :func:`sched_getparam`.
 It is immutable.